 Travellers who love to dangle a line, drop an anchor, pull on the walking boots, catch a wave or dive the depths will love Yorke Peninsula.
 Beginning just 90 minutes from Adelaide, it’s a diverse region for you to discover.
-With a myriad of activities to experience, from viewing remnants of old mining communities to surfing, fishing, swimming, diving, snorkeling, walking and sometimes even whale-watching, the Yorke Peninsula is the perfect escape for everyone.
+With a myriad of activities to experience, from viewing remnants of old mining communities to surfing, fishing, swimming, diving, snorkelling, walking and sometimes even whale-watching, the Yorke Peninsula is the perfect escape for everyone.

 Fishing the Yorke Peninsula

 If relaxing with a fishing line is your idea of heaven, most towns throughout the region have jetties and boat ramps well known for great catches.
 For those wanting to try a spot of beach fishing, try Hillocks Drive and Browns Beach who reputedly provide plenty of success.
-Download your free copy of the Yorke Peninsula Fishing Guide.